Can you grow your own food in Alaska?

 Despite the state’s harsh climate in the winter months, however, there are 762 farms and over 800,000 acres of farmland in the state.
 And while farming in Alaska is often a challenge, the short but intense growing season in the summer can actually yield world-record-size produce.

-What fruits can be grown in Alaska?
+What fruits are grown in Alaska?

 Opportunities in Alaska Fruit Farming